morganbo85/scanvanger/README.md

-# Hostinger Hunt
+# scanvanger

-Hostinger Hunt is a mystery revealing scavenger hunt website that contains five minigames for developers to have a little fun.
+Scanvanger is a mystery revealing scavenger hunt website that contains five minigames for developers to have a little fun.